$100M Leads Review (The 9-Figure Lead Secret?)

 $100M Leads fills the top of your funnel with engaged leads.
 Dotcom Secrets builds the funnel itself, from the lead magnet page all the way to the backend offer.

-Neither book is superior to the other.
+Neither book is superior.
 They solve different problems at different stages of your business.

 But here’s where it gets interesting.
-You’re getting leads in, but they’re not buying.
+Say you’re getting leads in, but they’re not buying.
 They sign up, go cold, and disappear.
 That’s a funnel problem, not a lead problem.
-Most struggling online businesses don’t actually have a traffic or conversion problem.
-They have a funnel problem, and fixing the funnel fixes everything else.
+Most struggling online businesses don’t actually have a traffic problem.
+They have a funnel problem, and fixing the funnel fixes everything downstream.

-Read $100M Leads first to get people who are interested in your stuff.
-Then read Dotcom Secrets to build the system that turns those leads into paying customers.
+Pair them.
+Read $100M Leads first to get people interested in your stuff.
+Then read Dotcom Secrets to build the system that converts them.

-If you want more detail, I break it down in my Dotcom Secrets book review here.
+I break it down further in my Dotcom Secrets book review.

 3. Sell Like Crazy By Sabri Suby